Sidney Smith Baxter: Attorney General of Virginia

-On December 11, 1834, the Virginia General Assembly elected hims as attorney general of Virginia.
+On December 11, 1834, the Virginia General Assembly elected Baxter as attorney general of Virginia.
 With the support of a coalition of western Virginia Democrats and Whigs, Baxter defeated Congressman John Mercer Patton by four votes.
 At the time, the office had limited powers, and a correspondingly limited salary, principally ordinary attorneys fees for appearances in court.
 However, in 1835, the Virginia General Assembly passed a law requiring the attorney general to issue written opinions whenever requested by Virginia's governor, an officer of the Commonwealth, or any of the public boards.
-He also appeared as counsel for the Commonwealth in all cases in which the Commonwealth is interested, either in the eastern or western courts of appeal or in the general court, or in the circuit court of law or chancery for Henrico county.
+He also appeared as counsel for the Commonwealth in all cases in which the Commonwealth was interested, either in the eastern or western courts of appeal or in the general court, or in the circuit court of law or chancery for Henrico county.
 Thus, most attorneys general also continued their private legal practices, which in Baxter's case involved association with Richmond attorney Henry Coalter Cabell, the son of Virginia governor William H. Cabell, who became a judge of the Virginia Court of Appeals.

 Baxter was ex officio a member of some of the state's governing board, probably the most important of which was the Board of Public Works.
 He alsohad a long involvement with the James River and Kanawha Company, and acted as proxy for Washington College at shareholder meetings in the 1830s before being elected to the board in his own right in 1838.
-He also was active in the Presbyterian Church and served as a trusteee of Washington College from 1830 til 1856.
+He also was active in the Presbyterian Church and served as a trustee of Washington College from 1830 til 1856.
 An active Mason, he was grand master of the Grand Lodge of Virginia from 1846 til 1848.
 During the American Civil War discussed below, he was a member of Richmond Lodge No. 10.

-The Virginia Constitution of 1851 made the attorney general office elective, with a four year term.
+The Virginia Constitution of 1851 made the attorney general office elective, with a four-year term.
 Baxter was defeated by Democrat Willis P. Bocock in the November General election.

-After his term of office expired, Baxter moved to Washington, D. C. and practiced in the federal courts, specializing in land claims.
+After his term of office expired, Baxter moved to Washington, D.C., and practiced in the federal courts, specializing in land claims.

-According to the 1850 census, Baxter lived in Richmond with 25 year old physician Philip Gorch and 13 year old youth.
-He lived in a Washington, D.C. boardinghouse in the 1860 census.